ethereum/ethereum-org-website/src/content/eth2/get-involved/staking-community-challenge/index.md

     </li>
     <li>VC to load balancing across multiple beacon nodes using the standard API.
       <ul>
-         <li>Consider having two BNs (one for attestation publishing, one for proposal publishing) to try to mitigate Denial of Service attacks.</li>
+         <li>Consider having two beacon nodes (one for attestation publishing, one for proposal publishing) to try to mitigate denial of service attacks.</li>
       </ul>
    </li>
    <li>web3 library extensions for Eth2 functionality using the common <a href="https://github.com/ethereum/eth2.0-apis">Eth2-api</a>.</li>